yuchestart/yuchestart/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌎 I live on Earth, on a landmass called North America, in an artificially defined region called the United States.<br>
+- 🌎 I live on Earth, on a landmass called North America, in an artificially defined region called the United States.
-🕑 I basically have no time to code :(<br>
+- 🕑 I basically have no time to code :(
-🏷️ I don't know why I chose my username<br>
+- 🏷️ I don't know why I chose my username
-🐈 I like cats<br>
+- 🐈 I like cats
-🔭 I am currently working on [CATS](https://github.com/What-ever-this-is/CATS), [Splatshooter(while collaborating with others)](https://github.com/What-ever-this-is/Splatshooter), and I plan to make a physics engine kind of thing.<br>
+- 🔭 I am currently working on [CATS](https://github.com/What-ever-this-is/CATS), [Splatshooter(while collaborating with others)](https://github.com/What-ever-this-is/Splatshooter), and I plan to make a physics engine kind of thing.
-🎈 I also do coding as a hobby.
-I may code some random projects that may or may not take off.<br>
+- 🎈 I also do coding as a hobby.
+I may code some random projects that may or may not take off.
-🤖 YES!
+- 🤖 YES!
 I try to work on a Raspberry Pi and do VEX robotics.
-🌱 I am pretty good at JavaScript and Python.
+- 🌱 I am pretty good at JavaScript and Python.
 <img src="./rickrolll.gif">